noi-techpark/odh-docs/source/datasets.rst

    "Android App", "Link to app for mobile phones developed using the data in the dataset"
    "Sources", "The list of Data Providers whose data compose the dataset"

-.. note:: There is one :literal:`StationType`, namely :strong:`MobileStation` which is a mobile probe no longer active.
-It will always return an empty set of values, because historical data are not available in the Open Data Hub.

 .. _package-dataset: